What Are The Differences Between These Cannabinoids?

 There are several ways to add cannabinoids to your diet.
 You can take it orally, smoke it, vape it, rub it on, or bathe in it!
 Some methods work faster than others.

-You can take this under your tongue, or you can add it to food and smoothies.
+You can take our CBD oil under your tongue, or you can add it to food and smoothies.

-20 to 1 CBD to CBG.
+20 to 1 CBD to CBG oil.
 The added CBG gives the CBD a longer lasting effect.
 It’s used the same way as CBD oil.

-CBD isolate that’s been infused with terpenes to match marijuana plant flavor profiles.
+CBD shatter is isolate that’s been infused with terpenes to match marijuana plant flavor profiles.

 CBD pain cream